AY2425S2-CS2103-W11-2/tp/docs/DeveloperGuide.md

 7. Startup time should not exceed 2 seconds on a typical modern system
 8. The system should gracefully handle and log errors without crashing

-**Use case 6: Add a new meeting**

-**MSS**

-1. User enters the command to add a meeting into the input field, along with all details following the specified command syntax
-2. AddressBook shows a success message containing the details of the added meeting

-    Use case ends.

-**Extensions**

-* 1a.
-Any of the people's names listed do not exist in the AddressBook
-   * 1a1.
-AddressBook shows an error message.
-   Use case ends.

-* 1b.
-The command is missing datetime or person fields
-   * 1b1.
-AddressBook shows an error message.
-   Use case ends.

-*{More to be added}*

 ### Glossary